percona/pxb-docs/docs/xtrabackup-option-reference.md

 `PROCESS` and `SUPER` privileges.

 Where supported, xtrabackup
-automatically uses [Backup locks] as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.
+automatically uses [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

 ### kill-long-query-type